gracelang/language/spec.md

     summingBlock.apply(4)       // sum now 4
     summingBlock.apply(32)      // sum now 36

-Blocks are lexically scoped inside their containing method or block.
+Blocks are lexically scoped, and can close over any visible field or parameter.
-The body of a block consists of a sequence of declarations and expressions.
+The body of a block consists of a sequence of declarations and expressions; declarations are local to the block.
 An empty body is allowed, and is equivalent to `done`.

 # Declarations

-All declarations may occour anywhere within a module, object, class, or trait.
-Constant and variable declarations may also occur within a method or block body.
-Declarations are visible within the whole of their containing lexical scope.
-It is an error to attempt to declare any name more than once in the same lexical scope.
+Declarations may occur anywhere within a module, object, class, or trait.
+Field declarations may also occur within a method or block body.
+Declarations are visible within the *whole* of their containing lexical scope.
+It is an error to attempt to declare any name more than once in a given lexical scope.

-**ing.** Grace has a single namespace for all identifiers; this shared namespace is used for everything: methods, parameters, constants, variables, classes, traits, and and types.
-It is an error to declare a constant, variable or parameter that s a lexically-enclosing constant, variable, or parameter.
+Grace has a single namespace for all identifiers; this namespace is used for everything: methods, parameters, constants, variables, classes, traits, and types.
+It is a *shadowing error* to declare a parameter (but not a method or field) that has the same name as a lexically-enclosing field, method, or parameter.

+## Fields

+Grace has two kinds of fields: [constants](Constants) and [variables](Variables).

-## Constants
+### Constants

-Constant definitions are introduced using the **`def`** keyword; they bind an identifier to the value of an initialising expression, and may optionally be given a type: this type is checked when the constant is initialised.
+Constants are defined with the **`def`** keyword; they bind an identifier to the value of an initialising expression, and may optionally be given a type.
+This type is checked when the constant is initialised.
 Constants cannot be re-bound.

 #### Examples